mikakallberg/Milestone-Project-1/README.md

 Accessibility

 Unfixed bugs
+HTML
+Error found in image assets name, since this is the file name for the .jpg.
+I can't change it withour removing the picture.
+Error does not affect page veiw displayed.
 CSS
 The error was found in the font-family used for h1 and h2 elements called M plus 1. attempt to fix bug resulted in font-family disappearing from all pages.
 I did not fix the nine warnings in CSS, because I can't find find them in my code.